linpengcheng/PurefunctionPipelineDataflow/README.md

   :t
   :f)

+;Pure Function Pipeline Dataflow
 ;Unrestricted expression, just read in order.
-;Closer to the order in which the machine is executed.
+;Closer to the order of execution of the machine.
 (->  (> y1 y2)
      (or  , (< y3 y4))
      (and , (not= x5 x6))